EVERGi/ReWind/README.md

 ## Not included in this repository

-- ecoinvent datasets (licensed)
+- ecoinvent database, cut-off version 3.9.1 (licensed)
-- large external datasets such as GEBCO bathymetry (can be downloaded separately via: **GEBCO global bathymetry dataset (2024)**
+- GEBCO bathymetry (can be downloaded separately via: **GEBCO global bathymetry dataset (2024)**
   https://www.gebco.net/data_and_products/gridded_bathymetry_data/, File used: `GEBCO_2024_sub_ice_topo.nc`)

 ## Reproducibility

 Due to licensing restrictions (e.g. ecoinvent) and the size of certain external datasets (e.g. bathymetry data), full reproduction of the European fleet assessment is not possible using this repository alone.

-However, the provided code and example workflow allow users to execute the model on a reduced dataset and verify the implementation and calculation logic.
-The Zenodo archive provides the processed fleet-level datasets used in this study, enabling validation and comparison of results.
+However, once the required external inputs — namely the ecoinvent database and the GEBCO bathymetry dataset — are provided in the `/data` directory (or the corresponding input paths defined in the scripts), the model can be fully executed using the supplied scripts.
+The included example workflow enables users to run the model on a reduced dataset and verify the implementation and calculation logic.

+In addition, the Zenodo archive provides the processed fleet-level datasets used in this study, allowing validation of the reported results and facilitating direct comparison with published values.

 ## Example Workflow